eaorbita/keep-tdt-id-bot/README.md

 # keep-tdt-id-bot
-The bot allows you to get unspent tdt_id by lot size to return your BTC to dApp TBTC Keep Network
+The bot allows you to get unspent tdt_id by lot size to return your BTC to dApp TBTC Keep Network.
+This is the simplest way to demonstrate how the main method GET /api/op/tdt_id?lot={amount}&token={token} of Keep Indexer (https://github.com/fedorov-m/KeepIndexer) works.

 ## Requirements
 - python v3.6+